Dermal filler treatment at a Japanese aesthetic clinic — hyaluronic acid injection guide for foreigners

 Nose (non-surgical rhinoplasty)

 Nose filler is popular in Japan for bridge height and tip refinement.
+For permanent change, see our rhinoplasty guide.
 It's a higher-risk area due to vascular anatomy — the nose has blood vessels that connect to the eye's blood supply.
 Complications, while rare, can be serious.
 This treatment requires a highly skilled injector.
 Budget chains are not appropriate for nose filler.

 What If You Don't Like the Result?